OniAkuma96/Milestone-project---The-Church-of-Iron/README.md

 # Religious Fitness

 My goal with this project was to create an attractive site for a fake gym in London.
 The gym is open to everyone and has a range of classes, from beginner to advanced, that members can sign up for.
-The site also has info on equipment, opening hours, location and a schedule for classes.
+The site also has info on equipment, opening hours, location, a schedule for classes and some info on the classes from the trainers who run them.

 ## UX